PrefectHQ/prefect/docs/cloud/execution/fargate_task_environment.md

 propagateTags               string
 ```

-On initialization all of these kwargs will be loaded and stored on the environment.
+All of these kwargs will be loaded and stored upon initialization of the Environment.
 It will never be sent to Prefect Cloud and will only exist inside your Flow's Docker storage.

 :::tip Task IAM Roles
 Users have seen great performance in using [Task IAM Roles](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-iam-roles.html) for their Flow execution.